 It got me during every single one of those six movies.
 It made me curious as to what is there for me in the movie as well as beyond that black canvas; all the mysterious objects and, may be, beings out there in the universe waiting to be explored.
 That is the ultimate intoxicant, something which human beings will fall for every single time.
-That obsession with ‘finding out’ is the core for all the great and grave things humans have done and will do in future.
+That obsession with ‘finding out’ is in the core of all the great and grave things humans have done and will do in future.

 While our pursuit for knowledge regarding the physical world that we live in, resulted in big revelations, inventions and discoveries that changed the course of our lives, the alternate pursuit for power and material wealth has done severe damage to living beings and the place we live in.
 Two sides of the same coin.
-The fire that we use to build our world can also be a ruthless weapon of mass destruction.
+The fire that we use to build our world is also a weapon of mass destruction.

 But destruction and suffering has never swayed humans from pursuing or going after something elusive.
-For us, that deep passion towards changing the world as well as ourselves through these pursuit is way beyond the value of lives that might be lost or damaged.
+For us, that deep passion towards changing the world as well as ourselves through these pursuits is way beyond the value of lives that might be lost or damaged.

 We are like flies circling around a fire admiring its beauty, wondering how it feels and finally burning in ecstasy quenching curiosity.
 We really can’t see anything beyond that mystery.
 In that moment all we have is a tunnel vision, no matter how much light is spread around us.
 There is nothing else in our view other than what we want to pursue and we go for it.
 We might wreck havoc, suffer a lot or even perish searching for it.
 But the joy of finding new paths, places, beings, phenomenons and realities is the only thing that matters to us.
-An enthralling ride.

 It’s true.
 Curiosity killed the cat.
 But it found new places and new things.
 It was in joy of pursuit when it met death.
 Well, death might be the best of all the epic mysteries.
 That cat is just passing from one thrilling ride to another.
 Believe me folks, that is one happy cat.